jlee26/motif-mark/README.md

 The python script will return 2 output files.

 1. oneline_fasta.txt : This file is the FASTA file concatenating the multiple lines of sequence into one sequence line.
 2. 'fastafilename'.png : The png will have the same file name as the FASTA file.
 The png will have visualizations of motifs for every reads.

-## Things to work on:
-Motif colors are hardcoded to only have 4 colors: purple, pink, yellow, and blue.
-If there are more motifs in the motif file, not all motifs will be visualized in the figure.
-To fix this, I will create a random number generator to create random numbers.
-The exact same 3 numbers will not be used to ensure no same color will be accidently created.

-The python script does not take all ambiguous nucleotides.
-Only Y. Ensure it can take all the ambivuous nucleotides, including the above.
+It is possible the motif binding site colors are similar and hard to distinguish from other motifs.
+It is highly recommended to rerun the script as many times to result in contrasting colors.

+## Future Work
+The figure will automatically create different colors for each motif binding sites.
+The script currently does not support similar colors to not be used.
+If figure has too many similar colored motifs, rerun the script to result in more contrasting colors.